An old man relates the tale of a murder he witnessed as a young boy.

 As I was saying, on one particular day I was sitting in my usual spot under the stairs.
 I was watching several men playing a friendly game of cards at one of the tables.
 I could here the sound of Charlie Fingers playing the piano.

-For over an hour he either caressed the ivory till you wanted to cry or he made those keys jump to a lively rhythm like I had never heard before.
+For over an hour he either caressed those keys till you wanted to cry or he made them jump to a lively rhythm like I had never heard before.
 In fact he was so good, my pappy offered him a job right then and there.
 He couldn’t pay him much in cash but offered him free drinks, whatever tips he could earn, and his very own room.

 Charlie wasted little time taking him up on the offer.
 He stayed around for a couple of years till one day he just up and left without so much as a by-your-leave.
 I never saw him again.